 - Start out by taking the online assessments available through MyPlan.

 - Work with an OCS "Undecided" Adviser to discuss your MyPlan results, identifying your skills, interests, and values.

 Exploring your personal, academic, and career interests enables you to begin to develop career goals.
 Reflecting on experiences in your classes, internships, student groups, and community will generate many interesting options to consider and learn more about.

 - Talk with peers and alumni (see Alumni Directory and LinkedIn) doing work you think is interesting.
 Ask what they like and dislike about what they do.

-- Explore your interests through internships, volunteering, and extracurriculars.
+- Explore your interests through internships, January Winternships, volunteering, and/or extracurriculars.

 - Follow people or organizations of interest on LinkedIn or Twitter.

 - Explore career pathways and attend talks and workshops on campus to learn about diverse options.